yonycalsin/cbscroll-top/CONTRIBUTING.md

 ## License

-By contributing your code to the scroll-top GitHub repository, you agree to license your contribution under the MIT license.
+By contributing your code to the cbscroll-top GitHub repository, you agree to license your contribution under the MIT license.

 ### Contributors